akapet00/EMF-exposure-analysis/playground/ACROSS2021_presentation/README.md

 ## Cite

-Lojić Kapetanović A. Accurate numerical approach to solving the surface integral of a vector field [Slides].
+Lojić Kapetanović A. Accurate numerical approach to solving the surface integral of a vector field [Presentation].
 2022 6-th Int'l Workshop on Advanced Cooperative Systems, Zagreb, Croatia.